backjonas/scalable/part1-bitly/bitly_1/README.md

 ## File structure
 The source code for the application can be found in the `backend` and `frontend` directories.

-As all bitly clones share the same frontend, to save some time for the tester, prebuilt static files for the frontend can be found in the `build` directory in each bitly backend.
-The frontend can be rebuilt with `npm run build`.
+All 3 bitly clones share the same simple React frontend.

 ### Prerequisites
 ```